 On top of being a critically and award-winning movie, Into The Spider-Verse was an amazing business decision.
 The film sees two iterations of Peter Parker’s Spider-Man, voiced by Jake Johnson and Chris Pine.
-Not to mention many off-shoots of the character from various graphic novels like Spider-Man: Noir and goofy animated shorts like Spider-Ham.
+Not to mention many off-shoots of the character from various graphic novels like Spider-Man: Noir and goofy animated shorts like the Spider-Ham prequel short.

 — Spider-Man: Into The Spider-Verse (@SpiderVerse) November 1, 2019

 This has now allowed Sony to create spin-off movies based on these characters.
 The first bit of news entered around an all-female spin-off featuring Spider-Gwen (Hailee Stanfield) who was an alternate reality Spider girl in the movie.
 Not to mention many other Into The Spider-Verse based live-action TV shows, apparently in the works as well.

 Trying to Decode the Into the Spider-Verse Sequel Logo

 When the movie released, there were a lot of speculations on which other versions of Spider-Man may be in the sequel.
 Phil Lord even teased a few possibilities.
 But it seems the biggest hint has come directly from the source itself.
 The teaser shows the Morales’ Spidey logo glitch and twitch into other color schemes and styles.
 Prompting eagle-eyed fans to see some similarities between the logo and that of existing versions of the Spider-Man.

 — yel (@imanvellanis) November 1, 2019